-Zenith is a preclinical stage biotechnology company focused on the discovery and development of novel therapeutics by applying its proprietary epigenetics platform.
-Zenith also holds royalty preferred shares of Resverlogix Corp. ("Resverlogix"), as described on page 5 under "Resverlogix Royalty Preferred Shares".
+Zenith currently conducts research and development related to its epigenetics platform technology and holds royalty preferred shares of Resverlogix Corp. ("Resverlogix"), as described on page 5 under "Resverlogix Royalty Preferred Shares".

 Epigenetics

 The selective production of the proteins encoded by our genes leads to differences between cells, and the alteration of their levels can contribute to disease.
 Epigenetics is a cellular mechanism for regulating gene expression arising from the interplay between proteins and DNA without altering the genetic code, referring to modifications to DNA or the proteins associated with DNA, such as histones, which in turn determine whether a gene is on or off or whether its activity is high or low.
 The level of activity of a gene will in many cases mean the difference between a healthy normal physiological effect and a disease.